vutranquangminh/-scrimba-the-fullstack-path/README.md

-# Scrimba Fullstack Developer Path
+# Scrimba The Fullstack Developer Path

 **A monorepo containing all projects from the Scrimba Fullstack Developer Path — and showcasing my growth into a fullstack developer.**